FOUR GOAL FIRST PERIOD SENDS MAINE PAST VERMONT, 4-3

-Junior forward Brianne Kilgour had two goals and two assists for the Black Bears
+Junior forward Brianne Kilgour posts two goals and two assists for Black Bears

 BURLINGTON, Vt. - Brianne Kilgour had two goals and an assist as the Maine Black Bears scored four first period goals to defeat Vermont 4-3 Saturday afternoon at Gutterson Fieldhouse in Hockey East action.

 The Catamounts started the game on the power play because the Black Bears received a bench minor due to lineup infraction.
 Vermont took advantage of the early opportunity.
 Emily Walsh tipped home a Gina Repaci point shot to give Vermont an 1-0 lead 1:36 into the contest.

 The Black Bears quickly recovered netting the equalizer just 31 seconds later.
 Kilgour took advantage of a rebound that bounced off the glass and back in front of the net.
 Her backhand attempt was deflected by a Vermont defender up and over Roxanne Douville (24 saves) for her fifth goal of the season.

 Three minutes later Kilgour struck again with a shorthanded goal.
 Douville misplayed the puck on the power play and Kilgour walked in alone and scored her second of the night with a quick wrist shot.

 At the 7:56 mark of the first period the Black Bears added another early tally to take a two-goal lead.
 Brooklyn Langlois scored her first career collegiate goal from the point on a shot Douville couldn't see through a screen.

 After Maine's third goal in just under eight minutes Vermont replaced Douville with senior Kelci Lanthier.